ironeternal/ironeternal.github.io/warband.md

 - **Hardy(X)**: You have X extra wounds
 - **Heal**: As an action you may heal an ally of 1 wound
 - **Holy**: You deal two wounds to any unholy creature instead of one on a successful hit.
 Unholy creatures include: demons, undead, dragons
-- **Long Ranged**: You may attack any creature regardless of what room it is in
+- **Long Ranged**: You may attack any creature regardless of what room it is in.
 - **Lucky**: You may reroll DEF rolls of 1
 - **Powerful attacks**: When this creature wounds an enemy it deals 2 wounds instead of 1
-- **Ranged**: You may attack a creature in your current room or an adjacent room
+- **Ranged**: You may not attack a creature in your current room.
+You may attack a creature in an adjacent room.
-- **Scry**: You may see threats in a room before opening the door
+- **Scry**: You may see threats in a room before opening the door.
 - **Slippery**: You may move to another room after making an attack action
 - **Snapcaster**: You may make a single attack action when a room is opened before anyone else acts but after ambush creatures
 - **Song**: As an action you may give your allies +1 to hit